Mock Trial Competition

 Each mock trial is presided over by a volunteer law student, lawyer or legal professional.
 Simplified rules of evidence and law are used for each mock trial to ensure the focus is on advocacy skills – not knowledge of substantive law.

-For more information about how the mock trial hearings are expected to be conducted, please refer to:
+For more information about how the mock trial hearings are expected to be conducted, please refer to the following documents (all of which are annexed to the Manual):

 • the Mock Trial Run Sheet (for details about how the mock trial proceedings are expected to run, rough timeframes for each stage of the trial and what is required of each student role)

-• the Simplified Rules of Evidence 2024 (for the rules of evidence to be applied in a mock trial)
+• the Simplified Rules of Evidence 2025 (for the rules of evidence to be applied in a mock trial).

 Premium Partners